TaniaS-LV/Python-for-Work/KPI Update Automation with Python/README.md

 ![dashboard example](https://user-images.githubusercontent.com/91870217/210390040-86ecef8a-ddeb-4866-b7ed-8971c8ff6c1f.JPG)

-To track all these changes in a Google Sheet Dashboard, I wrote a Python script which cleans the data from the database and creates a report for monthly cohorts.
+To track all these changes in a Google Sheet Dashboard, I wrote a Python script which cleans the data from the database and creates a report for monthly cohorts, pushing it to Google Sheets via the API.

 *Python packages used: pandas, datetime, time, gspread for communicating with Google Sheets API*